bloomberg/bde-tools/doc/help.rst

 overall combination of customizability and speed among the tools that were evaluated.

-Waf, along with Scons, can be extended using Python.
+Waf, along with SCons, can be extended using Python.
 Using python as the extension language made it easy for us to add additional features that integrates natively with the build tool.
 Gyp can generate ninja targets, which is fast, but gyp's declarative JSON configuration requires preprocessors for